SoTrxII/youtube-audio-broadcaster/readme.md

 To start the server, simply run `npm start`.

-To start streaming the youtube video audio, make a `GET` request to `/download/mp3/:id` with the `id` query parameter set to the Youtube video ID.
+To start streaming the Youtube video audio, make a `GET` request to either `/download/mp3/:id` or `/stream/:id` (both works for backward compatibility reasons) with the `id` query parameter set to the Youtube video ID.

 ```bash
 curl http://localhost:3000/download/mp3/VIDEO_ID